geosolutions-it/ckanext-multilang/README.rst

 4. Add ``multilang`` and ``multilang_harvester`` to the ``ckan.plugins`` setting in your CKAN config file (by default the config file is located at ``/etc/ckan/default/production.ini``).

+5. If you need different resources bound to different languages, add the ``multilang_resources`` plugin.
+   See also `the related wiki page <https://github.com/geosolutions-it/ckanext-multilang/wiki/Plugin-multilang_resources>_`.

-5. Update the Solr schema.xml file used by CKAN introducing the following elements.
+6. Update the Solr schema.xml file used by CKAN introducing the following elements.

    **Inside the 'fields' Tag**::